-Income - the total of all countable income, excluding non-countableincome (see below) received by the parent(s) or responsible adults of the child.
+All countable income, excluding non-countable income (see below) received by the parent(s) or responsible adults of the child will be used when determining if a parent meets the income eligibility requirements.
+The processes for calculating income will be as follows:

+Calculating Income

-Calculating Income - the CCPS calculates income automatically based on documentation provided by the applicant and entered into the system by MDHS staff.
+The CCPS calculates income automatically based on documentation provided by the applicant and entered into the system by MDHS staff.
 The following business rules are applied for calculations:

 All income above or less than forty (40) hours per week is considered irregular income.
 Irregular income and commissions shall be averaged.